kiedtl/chmap/README.md

 ### Known Issues
 - the source is extremely messy.
 - resulting binary isn't as small as I would like it to be (debug: 12M, release: ?M)
-- very slow on certain systems (due to the fact that `lcharmap` loads a *2.8* database to search. there doesn't seem to be any way around this, see below)
+- very slow on certain systems (due to the fact that `lcharmap` loads a *2.8M* database to search. there doesn't seem to be any way around this, see below)

 #### the description database
 Currently, lcharmap uses a database generated with upddb (located in `lcharmap/lib/upddb.c`) in `/etc/chars.db`.
 The database contains the descriptions for each character.
 Each database entry is exactly 85 bytes long, which has two advanteges:
-- for loading the description for a single codepoint, we can simply move the file pointer to where we know the description is read 85 bytes.
+- for loading the description for a single codepoint, we can simply move the file pointer to where we know the description is and read 85 bytes.
 No parsing or lexing needed, and there is no need to load the entire 3M database at once.
 - for loading the description for multiple codepoints, we just do the above multiple times.
 No parsing or lexing needed here either.
 Unfortunately:
 - for searching, we must load the entire database at once, read every description, and check if the provided term matches it.